top of page

 IMG_6351.JPG

-Welcome!
-I am Simons Foundation Canada Post-Doctoral Fellow at the School for International Studies at Simon Fraser University.
-Previously, I was a Peace Accords Matrix (PAM) Post-Doctoral Research Associate at the Kroc Institute for International Peace Studies at the University of Notre Dame.
-I have a PhD in Political Science from the Graduate Center of the City University of New York (2015-2021).
+Previously, I was a Post-Doctoral Research Associate at the University of Notre Dame and the Simons Foundation Canada Postdoctoral Fellow at Simon Fraser University.
+I have a PhD in political science from the Graduate Center of the City University of New York (2021).

 bottom of page